benjaminW78/git-hooks-versionned/README.md

 # Hooks deployment automation

-### created by Winckell benjamin
-### what are git hooks: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
+#### what are git hooks: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
-### source for the hook-chain.sample here: http://stackoverflow.com/a/8734391
+#### source for the hook-chain.sample here: http://stackoverflow.com/a/8734391

 # Explanation
 This repository is build for deploy, share, and manage hooks easely inside a git project